econnet/econ/README.rst

 - curb normal mutual supervision
 - and thus work against the proven and genetically encoded emotions telling about experience reaching far back into our evolutionary line

+Lastly, inequality reduces demand and shrinks the economy.

 Laws should ban employment
 and instead demand partnership on long-term economic contracts.